openiddict/openiddict-documentation/introduction/index.md

 ### Events model

-OpenIddict implements a powerful event-based model for its server and validation stacks: each part of the request processing logic is implemented as an event handler that can be removed, moved to a different position in the pipeline or replaced by a custom handler to override the default logic used by OpenIddict:
+OpenIddict implements a powerful event-based model for its client, server and validation stacks: each part of the request processing logic is implemented as an event handler that can be removed, moved to a different position in the pipeline or replaced by a custom handler to override the default logic used by OpenIddict:

 ```csharp
 /// <summary>